Helium-Labs/ArgonAuth/Documentation/Webauthn gated Account Access DD.md

 `composer` uses a custom ABI datastructure to represent a group of inner transactions that are in terms of the other InnerTxn `payment`, `transfer` and `appCall`.
 Making it as flexible as a regular account, except for Oracle data which appears to be difficult to include (unless it's just a signed payload).
 The InnerTxn certify the sender of the NoOp application call is the `owner` that's recorded in the global state.

+Only the funder can Opt-In the contract, to any asset of their choosing, where they cover the fees.

 ### Cost Analysis

 - Fee pooling would cost at least 3 x MinTXFee.
 To cover itself, the lsig initiating owner call, and the inner txn itself.
 Ideally have all purchase type TX cover its fee, pushed back onto the user.
 Fees are not reclaimable.